tonyzhao-jt/LLM-PQ/README.md

 In this version, we don't have chatbot, but flexgen-like one-time running script.

+Our full paper is not ready yet, we will release it soon.

 ## Before You Proceed
 - Due to historical reasons **(this repository was initially built between March and June 2023)**, LLM-PQ's pipeline is built on top of [PipeEdge](https://github.com/usc-isi/PipeEdge).
 As a result, its performance may be limited compared to the latest pipeline implementations, such as TGI.
 However, this also ensures a fair comparison with PipeEdge.